Vegans and Non-Vegans

+For vegans, I know that if you are a vegan, bringing your chickpea or lentil patty might not be the best idea.
+Worst of all the whole evening is based upon your lifestyle eating choice, the vegan is basically the ugly duckling of the lot.
 Jokes will flare up and the evening will revolve around why you are such a disgrace to South Africans, or any other countless veganism-related questions.
-Where do you get your protein?
+Where do you get your protein from?
 Don’t you lack iron?
 Don’t you miss meat?
 And, the best question of all, what do you even eat?

 Instead, it’s safe to bring a salad and some wine.
 Bringing a vegan patty is like walking into a church service listening to Lady Gaga’s hit single ‘Judah’.
 So just bring the salad…

-As a vegan, the restaurants in Plettenberg Bay are not particularly vegan friendly, which makes life quite difficult when eating out, until I heard about ‘Bocca Dolce’ vegan farm.
+For vegans, many restaurants in Plettenberg Bay are not particularly vegan friendly, which makes life quite difficult when eating out, until I heard about ‘Bocca Dolce’ vegan farm.